 Netflix: 37 of the absolute best movies to watch

-From musical Tick, Tick...
-Boom! to South Korean time travel thriller The Call, these are the movies to commit an evening to.
+From Western The Power of the Dog to South Korean time travel thriller The Call, these are the movies to commit an evening to.

 More in www.cnet.com